Skip to main content

 • Technologies for Siri, Apple Pay, HealthKit, ARKit, machine learning, Sign in with Apple, and SharePlay

-There is also a project context skill that creates a shared config at .claude/apple-design-context.md.
-Other skills read that file so guidance reflects the actual project instead of generic cross-platform advice.
+A project context skill creates a shared config at .claude/apple-design-context.md.
+Other skills read that file so guidance reflects your actual project instead of generic cross-platform advice.

-The skills register with the agent and activate automatically when relevant.
-No configuration or API keys are required.
+Skills register with the agent and activate automatically when relevant — no configuration, no API keys.

 The difference shows up in common design questions.
 Ask about dark mode and the agent can recommend system semantic colors like label, secondaryLabel, and systemBackground, instead of hard-coded values.
 Ask about tab bars and it can distinguish between iOS, macOS, and iPadOS conventions.
 Ask about visionOS and it can provide guidance on depth, anchoring, and ergonomic zones.